Aramosgr/test-js/README.md

 ## HOW TO DO IT

-Simply create js file and write some code.
-Using console.log is fine to output the results of your code.
+Simply clone the repository and edit the index.js file.

 Please send your solution to aaron@incentivegames.com

 ## EXAMPLE